robbiew/godoors/README.md

 gd.PrintStringLoc(text string, x int, y int)
 ```

-> Same as above, only it'll print the art to the screen at X/Y coordinates, incrementing the Y position after every line.
+> Same as above, only it'll print the art to the screen at X,Y coordinates, incrementing the Y position after every line.
 Handy of you need to update the screen with art in a particular location without clearing and re-writing everything.

 ***
 ## PAUSE